Mub1532/discord-bot-example-mysql-oceanic-typescript/README.md

 ## Note

 - If you dont use eslint, remove the eslint files, prettier and @angablue/eslint-config from package json
-- Its better to use ENV instead of json for token , i have used json just as an example
+- Its better to use ENV instead of json for token and other sensitive info , i have used json just as an example